trieuhuygiang/addiction-tracker/UBUNTU_DEPLOYMENT.md

-# Addiction Tracker - Complete Ubuntu Deployment Guide
+# Purity Revive Center - Complete Ubuntu Deployment Guide

-This is a step-by-step guide to deploy the Addiction Tracker on a fresh Ubuntu server (20.04/22.04/24.04).
+This is a step-by-step guide to deploy Purity Revive Center on a fresh Ubuntu server (20.04/22.04/24.04).
 Follow each step carefully.

 ---